biicode/docs/reference/commands/general_commands.rst

 .. _bii_new_command:

-``bii new <hive_name>``: Creating new hives
+``bii new``: Creating new hives
 -------------------------------------------

 This is the command that **creates new hives inside your workspace**.
-It must be invoked inside a biicode workspace folder, and receives as the only parameter the name of the hive to be created.
+It must be invoked inside a biicode workspace folder, and **receives as the only parameter the name of the hive to be created**.
 You can see :ref:`this basic 'hello world' example <hello_world>` to see how a typical hive is created.

-The command creates a new folder with the name of the hive, and the full folders structure where your blocks and cells will be located.
+The ``bii new <hive_name>`` command creates a new folder within :ref:`your workspace<workspace_layout>` with the name of the hive.
+It also creates :ref:`the full folders structure where your blocks and cells will be located<hive_layout>.
 After invoking the command, some questions are asked to the user:

-* The programming **language** of your code.
+* The **programming language** of your code.
 This information is used to define the project configuration, making use of the default settings defined in your workspace configuration default files.
 Available options are: *java*, *node*, *fortran*, *python*, *cpp*, *arduino* or *None*.
 * The name of the **first block** in your hive.
 A hive, as any other software project, is a logical structure that contains your source files.
-From a functional point of view, your source files are grouped in blocks.
+From a functional point of view, :ref:`your source files are grouped in blocks<block_definition>`.
 Any hive can hold as many blocks as you want, but at least on of them must be placed in the ``blocks`` folder of your hive, and contain the original code your are creating (or the modifications applied to other users blocks).
 In other works, **every hive must contain at least on block of code** under the ``blocks`` folder.

 In case you choose **cpp** as your programming language, there are some additional options that are supported by the client program, and help you to configure your project and build settings:

-* The option to create a default **'hello world'** for your language.
-These files are placed inside the first block whose name is defined in the previous step.
+* The option to create a default **'hello world'** block for your language.
+The sample code is placed inside the first block whose name is defined in the previous step.
 * The name of the **IDE** you will be using when writing your code.
 This way, the command will be able to automatically create the project configuration for your favourite IDE.
-Available options are: *Visual*, *CodeBlocks*, *Eclipse*, *NetBeans*, or *None* if you don't need this configuration.
+Available options are: *Visual*, *CodeBlocks*, *Eclipse*, *NetBeans*, or *None* (in case you don't need this configuration).
 * Finally, the client asks for a **build type** for your code.
 Available options are: *None*, *Debug*, *Release*, *RelWithDebInfo*, or *MinSizeRel*.

 .. _bii_publish_command: